grafana/grafana/CONTRIBUTING.md

 Report a bug by submitting a [bug report](https://github.com/grafana/grafana/issues/new?labels=type%3A+bug&template=1-bug_report.md).
 Make sure that you provide as much information as possible on how to reproduce the bug.

-Follow the issue template and additional information depending on what type of issue you are reporting.
+Follow the issue template and add additional information that will help us replicate the problem.

 For data visualization issues:
 - Query results from the inspect drawer (data tab & query inspector)